 Making Ham and Green Bean Soup

-So once again, my daughter brings home a nice bag of fresh from the farm green beans and I thought why not make ham and green bean soup.
+So once again, my daughter brought home a nice bag of fresh from the farm green beans and I thought why not make ham and green bean soup?
 This easy one-pot meal is warm and hearty and easy to make.

 Green Beans or String Beans?